Podcast on the sights along the route

 The cider is poured from a classic earthenware pitcher called a ‘Bembel’.
 It’s typically served with ‘Handkäs mit Musik’ or a hearty ‘Rippche mit Kraut’.
 Enjoy sampling Frankfurt’s cuisine – and spend some time relaxing over a good ‘Schoppen’.
 It’s definitely worth stopping for a bite

-Download the MP3 podcast: Schweizer/Gartenstrasse in Hessian dialect
+Download the MP3 podcast: Schweizer/Gartenstrasse in english

 Old Sachsenhausen